 In adults with chronic kidney disease (CKD, including post kidney transplant), the registered dietitian (RD) should recommend vitamin D supplementation to maintain adequate levels of vitamin D if the serum level of 25-hydroxyvitamin D is less than 30ng per ml (75nmol per L).
-CKD patients have a predisposition for mineral and bone disorders, as well as other conditions that may be affected by insufficient vitamin D. Sufficient vitamin D should be recommended to maintain adequate levels are a stable of a stability of a stability of a stability of the server of adequate levels of serum vitamin D.
+CKD patients have a predisposition for mineral and bone disorders, as well as other conditions that may be affected by insufficient vitamin D. Sufficient vitamin D should be recommended to maintain adequate levels of serum vitamin D.

-- Risks/Harms of Implementing This Recommendation - Following initiation of vitamin D therapy, the use of cholecalciferol or ergocalciferol therapy should be coordinated with the serum calcium and phosphorus levels The RD should be aware of calcium- and vitamin D-fortified foods and phosphorus-enhanced products

-- The RD should be aware of the risks of hypercalcemia, such as soft tissue calcification, altered mental status, tetany, cardiac events and other adverse effects. - Conditions of Application
+- Risks/Harms of Implementing This Recommendation - Following initiation of vitamin D therapy, the use of cholecalciferol or ergocalciferol therapy should be coordinated with the serum calcium and phosphorus levels - The RD should be aware of calcium- and vitamin D-fortified foods and phosphorus-enhanced products - The RD should be aware of the risks of hypercalcemia, such as soft tissue calcification, altered mental status, tetany, cardiac events and other adverse effects.